jorgedclopes/chess-analytics/README.md

 ---
 **Findings/Limitations**

-* Games with clocks are only available for games after March/May 2017.
+* Lichess Games with clocks are only available for games after March/May 2017.